2018 Joe McDonagh Cup: Final

-Carlow are promoted to the 2019 All-Ireland Senior Hurling Championship.
+Carlow are promoted to the 2019 Leinster Senior Hurling Championship.

-Relegation/Promotion play-off
+Relegation/promotion playoff

 The bottom team after the round robin games, Meath, were relegated to the 2019 Christy Ring Cup.
 The second-last team in the Joe McDonagh Cup (tier 2), Antrim, defeated Kildare, the winners of the 2018 Christy Ring Cup final (tier 3) and thereby retained their place in the Joe McDonagh Cup for the 2019 edition.